zcorleissen/documentation/source/external_integration.rst

     * At the top right of the ObjectRocket UI, click on the person icon with your login
     * From the dropdown, select 'Manage External Integration'
 * Add AWS credential information.
-    * Select the AWS region from which to retrieve IP addresses.
+    * In the 'AWS' section, Select the AWS region from which to retrieve IP addresses.
     * Enter a valid AWS Access Key ID.
     * Enter the AWS Secret Key that corresponds to the Access Key ID.
     * Click the button labeled 'Set AWS Access Keys'.